 No, I throw them away too.

-You know, that's not a Greek salad then.
+You know that's not a Greek salad then.

-All right, but lettuce, tomato, onions, yeah.
+Right, but lettuce, tomato, onions.

-That's a right, that's called a garden salad.
+That's quite a garden salad.

 I like it.

-And a little bit of the feta cheese, that makes it a Greek salad.
+And a little bit of the feta cheese.

-All right, what I've got.
+All right, whatever.

 Well, Twizzlers actually aren't bad.

-And if you're just dying, the other thing is I'll suck on pretzels and then just spit them out.
+And if you're just dying, the other thing is, is I'll suck on pretzels and then just spit them out.

-Uh no, I think the salt.
+No, I think you suck the salt.

 I suck the salt.

-We're gonna buy you a salt lick for Christmas, you know, one of those deer salt licks and just put it right on your desk and be like, hey, go at it.
+You know, one of those deer salt licks and just put it right on your desk and be like, hey, go at it.

 All right.

-Now there's another thing.
+Now, there's another thing.

 So I got a note from somebody at Fox.